Intake Process—Children over 3 & Adults

 - Print out, sign, and submit the entire application and the consent form to WRC’s Intake Department.

-- Drop all documents off with the receptionist at Westside Regional Center.
+- Provide all documents in person to the receptionist at Westside Regional Center

 Application questions can be addressed to Noemi Iribe at (310) 258 4121.